canonical/pebble/README.md

 Ready implies alive, and not-alive implies not-ready.
 If you've configured an "alive" check but no "ready" check, and the "alive" check is unhealthy, `/v1/health?level=ready` will report unhealthy as well, and the Kubernetes readiness probe will act on that.

+On the other hand, not-ready does not imply not-alive: if you've configured a "ready" check but no "alive" check, and the "ready" check is unhealthy, `/v1/health?level=alive` will still report healthy.

 If there are no checks configured, the `/v1/health` endpoint returns HTTP 200 so the liveness and readiness probes are successful by default.
 To use this feature, you must explicitly create checks with `level: alive` or `level: ready` in the layer configuration.

 ### Changes and tasks